schism-dev/schism/src/Utility/Pre-Processing/STOFS-3D-Atl-Setup/src/stofs3d_setup/ops/Bathy_edit/Ensure_channel_connectivity/README.md

 cache while testing another output directory, pass `--input-cache-dir /path/to/existing/input_cache`.
 Use `--force-input-cache` only after an input file changes.

+`--hgrid` accepts either a SCHISM `.gr3`/`.ll` mesh or the SMS `.2dm` normally written by the `xGEOID_cmvd` Bathy_edit stage.
+A 2DM source remains the authoritative checkpoint and is converted once to a fingerprinted GR3 under `input_cache`; subsequent runs reuse that conversion while the source file is unchanged.
+With `--write-hgrid`, a 2DM input produces updated meshes in both GR3 and 2DM formats.
+This makes the connectivity stage restartable directly from the standard cmvd product without relying on a manually saved GR3.

+`hydrofabric_dredge_legacy_compare.py` compares one completed hydrofabric run with a legacy connectivity mesh using the run's cached base depths.
+It writes new-only, legacy-only, shared large-difference, capped, raw greater-than-10 m, and intersection-only review layers plus a JSON count summary.

 Mesh tiles have unique spatial owners for intersection candidates.
 Every owner receives complete river geometry intersecting its tile plus a 500 m